 Diet and Nutrition

-To keep up with their active lifestyle, they need plenty of protein and nutrients.
-It's always best to discuss diet options with your vet to ensure all of your cat's needs are being met.
-A high quality dry food is helpful in maintaining good oral health and can be supplemented with wet food if you prefer.
-To prevent your cat from becoming a picky eater, the National Alliance of Burmese Breeders mentions that it's important to switch brands of cat food every now and then so your feline friend doesn't become accustomed to just one kind.
+To keep up with their active lifestyle, these cats need plenty of protein and nutrients.
+It is always best to discuss diet options with your vet to ensure all of your cat's needs are being met.
+High-quality dry food helps maintain good oral health and can be supplemented with wet food for added hydration.

 More Cat Breeds and Further Research

-Otherwise, check out all of our cat breed profiles.
+Otherwise, check out all of our other cat breed profiles.

 Are Burmese cats friendly?